-This easy fresh strawberry pie recipe is a perfect early summer go-to dessert.
+This super easy strawberry pie with jello is a perfect early summer go-to dessert.
 It is simple to make and sure to please family and guests.
-With all the deals on fresh in-season strawberries, it won’t even cost much to make this strawberry pie with jello.
-The recipe would also be nice to make with the kids after a day of berry picking.
-It is easy enough for them to do a lot of the preparation themselves even, dependent on age level of course.
+With all the deals on fresh in-season strawberries, it won’t even cost much to make this fresh strawberry pie recipe.
+One of the best pies ever!

 Fresh Strawberry Pie with Jello

 Fresh strawberry pie is such a classic and refreshing summer dessert treat.
 In this version, the glaze for the fresh strawberries is mostly Strawberry jell-o.
 This ensure the pie has plenty of strawberry flavor and is simple enough for even beginner cooks.
 As long as you give the jello glaze enough time to thicken when cooking, it will turn out perfect.

 Note: This recipe has been updated after making the pie a few times this summer.
 The minor adjustments ensure the glaze will gel properly.